audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 Attribute | Type | Description
 --------- | ---- | -----------
-`updated` | Boolean | Whether or not the library item was actually updated with new information.
+`updated` | Boolean | Whether the library item was actually updated with new information.
 `libraryItem` | [Library Item Expanded](#library-item-expanded) Object | The updated library item.